sunfounder/kepler-kit/docs/source/component/component_buzzer.rst

 |img_buzzer_symbol|

 You can check the pins of the buzzer, the longer one is the anode and the shorter one is the cathode.
-Please don’t mix them up when connecting, otherwise the buzzer will not make sound.
+Please don't mix them up when connecting, otherwise the buzzer will not make sound.

 `Buzzer - Wikipedia <https://en.wikipedia.org/wiki/Buzzer>`_